shopware/docs/guides/plugins/apps/custom-data/custom-entities.md

 ## Using Custom Entities with Custom Fields

+{% hint style="info" %}
+The ability to use custom entities with custom fields is available since Shopware 6.5.1.0.
+{% endhint %}

 By default, it is not possible to create a custom field of type "Entity Select", which references a custom entity.
 However, you can opt in to this behavior.
 You will need to add the `custom-fields-aware` & `label-property` attributes to your entity definition:

 {% code title="Resources/entities.xml" %}